ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	c.
 If you use **AWS Shield Advanced**, you can use AWS WAF at no extra cost for those protected resources.
 **AWS GuardDuty** is an intelligent threat detection service to protect your AWS accounts and workloads.
  **AWS EFA(Elastic Fabric Adapter)**
- 	a. network device that you can attach to your Amazon EC2 instance to accelerate High-Performance Computing (HPC) and machine learning applications.
-	b. you can attach only one EFA per EC2 instance.
-	c.
-It has OS-bypass capabilities that allow the HPC to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality.
+	 \- is simply an Elastic Network Adapter (ENA) with added OS-bypass capabilities. **OS-Bypass** is an access model that allow the HPC and machine learning applications to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality.
-	d.
 The OS-bypass capabilities of EFAs are not supported on Windows instances.
 If you attach an EFA to a Windows instance, the instance functions as an Elastic Network Adapter, without the added EFA capabilities.
+	\- you can attach only one EFA per EC2 instance.

 **Elastic Network Interface (ENI)**
 	is a logical networking component in a VPC that represents a virtual network card.
 	It doesn’t have OS-bypass capabilities that allow the HPC to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality.
-**Elastic Network Adapter (ENA)**
+**AWS ENA(Elastic Network Adapter)**
-	It doesn’t have OS-bypass capabilities that allow the HPC to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality.
+	It doesn’t have OS-bypass capabilities that allow the HPC to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality. provide traditional IP networking features that are required to support VPC networking.
+	**Enhanced networking** uses **single root I/O virtualization (SR-IOV)** to provide high-performance networking capabilities on supported instance types. ==SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.== Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
+There is no additional charge for using enhanced networking. supports network speeds of up to 100 Gbps for supported instance types.

 **Amazon Elastic MapReduce(EMR)** ==is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark, on AWS to process and analyze vast amounts of data.== By using these frameworks and related open-source projects such as Apache Hive and Apache Pig, you can process data for analytics purposes and business intelligence workloads.
 Additionally, you can use Amazon EMR to transform and move large amounts of data into and out of other AWS data stores and databases such as Amazon Simple Storage Service (Amazon S3) and Amazon DynamoDB.
 <img src="Definations.assets/Big-Data-Redesign_Diagram_Enterprise-Data-Warehouse.52d3e98fc79bf05e60c0f8278f067de595d5d3b2.png" alt="img" style="zoom: 80%;" />

 **AWS Single Sign-On (SSO)** is a cloud SSO service that just makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.
 **AWS Firewall Manager** simplifies your AWS WAF administration and maintenance tasks across multiple accounts and resources.
-**AWS Global Accelerator** is primarily used to optimize the path from your users to your applications which improves the performance of your TCP and UDP traffic.

 **AWS Batch** is primarily used to efficiently run hundreds of thousands of batch computing jobs in AWS.

 **AWS Step Functions** provides serverless orchestration for modern applications.